Tackling the Unique Challenges of Low-frequency Solar Polarimetry with the Square Kilometre Array Low Precursor: The Algorithm: Algorithm

-\item A $\mathrm{T_B}$ map is first made using the flux calibrated solar images \citep{Kansabanik2022}. \item Regions where solar emission has reliably been detected are identified using a $n\sigma$ lower threshold, where $\sigma$ is the map RMS in a region far from the Sun, and $n$ is usually chosen to lie between 10 to 6.
-This is the same threshold as used in the `CLEAN'ing process during imaging and is determined and applied for each Stokes plane independently. \item The regions lying between $10^5-10^6\ \mathrm{K}$ are considered to correspond to the quiet Sun. \item Median values of Stokes Q and U fractions from the quiet Sun regions are computed and deemed to represent the leakages from Stokes I to Stokes Q and U respectively. \item The leakages thus determined are then subtracted from the Stokes Q and U maps of $\mathbf{B}_0(\nu,\ t,\ \vec{l})$.
+\item A $\mathrm{T_B}$ map is first made using the flux-density-calibrated solar images \citep{Kansabanik2022}. \item Regions where solar emission has reliably been detected are identified using an $n\sigma$ lower threshold, where $\sigma$ is the map RMS in a region far from the Sun, and $n$ is usually chosen to lie between 10 and 6.
+This is the same threshold as used in the `CLEAN'ing process during imaging and is determined and applied for each Stokes plane independently. \item The regions lying between $10^5$ and $10^6\ \mathrm{K}$ are considered to correspond to the quiet Sun. \item Median values of Stokes Q and U fractions from the quiet-Sun regions are computed and deemed to represent the leakages from Stokes I to Stokes Q and U, respectively. \item The leakages thus determined are then subtracted from the Stokes Q and U maps of $\mathbf{B}_0(\nu,\ t,\ \vec{l})$.